baalooos/scaleway-disk-snapshot/README.md

-# scaleway-disk-snapshot
+# Scaleway Disk Snapshot

-Go program to snapshot and export to S3 Scaleway disk.
+Serverless function to snapshot Disk and export the snapshot to S3.

 ## Usage

+- Install Serverless Framework using [the official documentation](https://www.serverless.com/framework/docs/getting-started)
 - Clone this repository
-- `go run .`
+- Export the required Environment Variables (see below)
+- `sls deploy`

 ## Environment Variables